ITRS-Group/cordial/integrations/pagerduty/README.md

 ## How It Works

-There are very few hardwired rules in the integration and most behaviours can be changed in the configuration.
+There are very few hard-wired rules in the integration and most behaviours can be changed in the configuration file(s).

 Currently there is no support for suppressed (informational) alerts.
 These may be added in a future release.

-There is also not support for Change Events at this time.
+There is also no support for Change Events at this time.
 These may also be added in a future release.

 ### Built-in Logic